Noble Rose Christine W. Hayes Grand Chapter

 and Order of the Eastern Star

 This organization was founded in 1950 by Dr. William Venoid Banks.
-We are one of the oldest interconnected Religious Fraternal Orders with operations throughout the Unites States and the Bahamas.
+We are one of the oldest interconnected Religious Fraternal Orders with operations throughout the Unites States, Bahamas, and Africa.
 The President and Chief Executive Officer (CEO) is Illustrious Kenneth L. Hollowell, 33°.
 More information about International Masons may be found here.

 The Pernella Tubbs Supreme Grand Chapter is the governing body of the state chapters of the Order of the Eastern Star (OES) within International Masons.
 The purpose of the OES is to provide a female companion Chapter to cooperate with the Lodge of Free Masons, since women cannot join the Masonic Lodge.
 The mission of OES is to provide an organization where spiritual women with high moral and social character can contribute time, energy and wisdom towards charity, truth and loving kindness.
 The principles of OES are personified by five stories of women taken from the Holy Bible (Adah, Ruth, Esther, Martha and Electa).
 The principles are centered on fidelity, obedience, loyalty, truth, and heroic endurance.
 These principles are five in number, representing the five degrees.
 Some of the most significant values of the OES are that of education, community service, and charitable work.
 It is important for members of the OES to contribute to improving the quality of life for those less fortunate, hungry or needing support and assistance.
 The Supreme Grand Matron of this chapter is Sister Monique C. Walton.
 More information about the Pernella Tubbs Supreme Grand Chapter may be found here.